piresand/piresand/README.md

 ### About me

-Network Analyst of Data Communication at Titânia Telecom.
+Network Analyst at Titânia Telecom.
 Graduated in Computer Networks and post-graduated in an MBA in Cybersecurity and Information Technology Governance.

 ### Connect with me:
 [![E-mail Badge](https://img.shields.io/badge/Email-andrepires.corporativo%40gmail.com-green)](andrepires.corporativo@gmail.com)